Transitional Year Program

 Chair, Department of Medicine: José Missri, MD

-Over the course of the one-year program, residents have the opportunity to gain a first-hand perspective of a wide range of medical specialties and subspecialties and to develop the clinical competence required to pursue a specific discipline.
+Over the course of the one-year program, residents have the opportunity to gain a first-hand perspective of a wide range of medical and surgical specialties and subspecialties and to develop the clinical competence required to pursue a specific discipline.

 To find out more about Mercy Catholic Medical Center’s Transitional Year Program, please call 610.237.4685, fax 610.237.5093 or email firstname.lastname@example.org